softwaredevelop/mql5/Indicators/MyIndicators/TSI_Pro.md

 ## 1. Summary (Introduction)

-The True Strength Index (TSI), developed by William Blau, is a momentum oscillator designed to provide a smoother and more reliable measure of market momentum by using a double-smoothing mechanism with Exponential Moving Averages (EMAs).
+The True Strength Index (TSI), developed by William Blau, is a momentum oscillator designed to provide a smoother and more reliable measure of market momentum.
 It fluctuates around a zero line, providing clear signals for trend direction, momentum, and overbought/oversold conditions.

+**Classic Definition:** The original TSI is defined as a double-smoothed momentum indicator using two **Exponential Moving Averages (EMAs)**.

-Our `TSI_Pro` implementation is a unified, professional version that allows the calculation to be based on either **standard** or **Heikin Ashi** price data, selectable from a single input parameter.
+**Pro Features:** Our `TSI_Pro` implementation extends this concept by allowing the calculation to be based on either **standard** or **Heikin Ashi** price data, and offers unprecedented customization by allowing traders to replace the standard EMAs with other smoothing methods (like SMA, DEMA, or TEMA).

 ## 2. Mathematical Foundations and Calculation Logic